Three Good Reasons to Replace Your Air Conditioner

-2. Outdated technology
+2. Outdated technology of old air conditioner

-3. Cost of repairs
+3. Cost of repair Air Conditioner

-As a good rule of thumb, Consumer Reports recommends replacing a product when repairs exceed 50% of the cost of a new one.* Your Lennox® Dealer is a great resource for current promotions that could significantly reduce the cost of a new system.
+As a good rule of thumb, Consumer Reports recommend replacing a product when repairs exceed 50% of the cost of a new one.* Your Lennox® Dealer is a great resource for current promotions that could significantly reduce the cost of a new system.

 How expensive does an air conditioner repair need to be before it’s not worth repairing it?
 If a major piece of AC equipment fails or the repair cost is close to 1/2 the price a new air conditioner, it may be better to replace the system.2 Yet, you should always discuss repair vs. replacement options with your HVAC technician to get a better idea of repair costs and the predicted lifespan of your current unit.

 4. Energy Efficiency

 Most people want to save money on their monthly energy bills.
 According to EnergyStar, your heating and cooling system may be responsible for up to half of your energy bill.
 There could be many reasons for your high energy bills.
 However, your air conditioning unit SEER rating, the Seasonal Energy Efficiency Ratio, may a contributing factor.
 The higher the SEER rating, the less energy the unit will use.
 Licensed HVAC dealer should be able to let you know if a higher SEER unit is right for you.

 SmarterHouse.org states that replacing a furnace with a modern high-efficiency model may be a good investment.
 If your air conditioner is over 10 years old, you may save up to 40% of your cooling energy costs by replacing it with a newer, more efficient model.3

 Energystar.gov’s online assessment tool can be used to compare your home’s annual energy use to similar homes in your area.
 The site suggests that if your home scores below a five, “you’re probably paying more than you need to on energy bills.”4